LucaCanali/sparkMeasure/README.md

    - PySpark user, install also Python wrapper APIs: `pip install sparkmeasure`
    - note: build with `sbt` for all supported Scala versions using `sbt +package`

-### One tool for multiple uses: interactive and batch workloads
+### One tool for multiple uses: measure interactive and batch workloads
- * **Interactive**: measure and analyze performance how your Spark jobs when using the shell or notebooks.
-SparkMeasure runs with  from `spark-shell` (Scala), `pyspark` (Python) and/or from `jupyter-notebook` with Python and Scala kernels.
+ * **Interactive mode**: use sparkMeasure to collect and analyze resource usage and performance metrics of your Spark jobs when working in interactive mode: from `spark-shell` (Scala), `PySpark` (Python) and/or from `jupyter-notebook` with Python and Scala kernels.
  * **Code instrumentation**: instrument your code with calls to sparkMeasure APIs for collecting, saving, and analyzing Spark jobs' metrics data.
- * **"Flight Recorder" mode**: this mode records all performance metrics automatically and saves data at the end of the job.
+ * **"Flight Recorder" mode**: this mode records Spark performance metrics transparently while your application runs, without any need to change your code.
+Metrics can be saved and/or printed at the end of the application.
  Use for performance troubleshooting, resource usage characterization, and/or as part of CI/CD pipelines.

 ### Documentation and examples
 A list of [docs](docs) and [examples](examples):